department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 relatedlinks:
  - url: /healthcare/eligibility/
    title: Health Care Benefits Eligibility
    description: "Not sure if you qualify?
-Find out if you can get VA health care."
+Find out if you can get VA health care benefits."
  - url: /healthcare/after-you-apply/
    title: After You Apply for Health Care Benefits
    description: "Find out when to expect a decision and what to do if you don’t hear back or don’t get approved."